 For the japchae sauce:

-- Soy sauce - We recommend light sodium soy sauce, however, regular soy sauce works too.
-Just use a tablespoon less per recipe.
-The soy sauce also gives the japchae noodles that beautiful golden brown color.
+- Soy sauce - We recommend light sodium soy sauce, but regular soy sauce works too.
+If using regular soy sauce, use a tablespoon less per recipe.
+The soy sauce is not only one of the main flavorings of this noodle dish, it also gives noodles its golden brown color.

-- Honey and brown sugar - A combination of honey and brown sugar makes the japchae more flavorful.
-However, regular granulated white sugar is fine too.
+- Honey and brown sugar - A combination of honey and brown sugar makes the japchae more flavorful, but regular granulated white sugar is fine too.

 - Sesame oil - This is a Korean pantry staple and adds a nice toasted, nuttiness to the dish.
 We highly recommend using some toasted sesame oil for japchae, but if you prefer, you can omit it.